-- 1.1 The South Yorkshire Mayoral Combined Authority currently has one hundred and fifty three projects which fall within the remit of the Transport and the Environment Board.
-The schemes are resourced from various funding streams with an aggregate value of £757.93m. - This report gives an overview on the performance of programmes and the projects within them, highlighting management actions being taken to mitigate risks. - 1.2 The expenditure baseline for 22/23 was initially set at £238.86m with the latest forecasts suggesting outturn expenditure of £157.82m.
-This level of expenditure will generate a material underspend of £81.04m (33.9%). - 1.3 Of this value £77.06m (95%) is funded from conditional government grant, and consents will likely be required to roll-forward funding unspent at the year-end to future periods.
+1.1 The South Yorkshire Mayoral Combined Authority currently has one hundred and thirty-eight projects which fall within the remit of the Transport and the Environment Board.
+The schemes are resourced from various funding streams with an aggregate value of £749.23m.

+This report gives an overview on the performance of programmes and the projects within them, highlighting management actions being taken to mitigate risks.

+1.2 The expenditure baseline for 22/23 was initially set at £238.86m with the latest forecasts suggesting outturn expenditure of £158.89m.
+This level of expenditure will generate a material underspend of £79.97m (33.5%).